-G5 Technologies – public Wi-Fi provider for Scape Homes.
+G5 Technologies are now the Wi-Fi provider for Hello Student.

 Whether you are providing free Wi-Fi in a café or student accommodation, there are some legal considerations to think about.
 You need to know your responsibilities before you allow the public access to your internet connection.